-Our proposal for a kindergarten and housing for physically handicapped children won first place.
-The proposal was delivered in collaboration with Nord-Tre contractor and Bjørbekk & Lindheim landscape architects.
+Trudvang is a kindergarten av housing project for physically handicapped children, the proposal was delivered in collaboration with Nord-Tre contractor and Bjørbekk & Lindheim landscape architects.
 Located next to a small hill covered with rough, almost untouched vegetation, the kindergarten slides into the surrounding landscape and provides access to the wild for children of every physical ability.
-On the pier stretching over the landscape, a child usually limited by a wheelchair, can freely play among the treetops.
+On the pier stretching over the landscape, a child usually limited by a wheelchair can freely play among the treetops.
 The building itself functions as a playground both internally and externally.
 On the first floor, the housing forms a community placed on the same level as existing housing.
-Their spacious home gives the opportunity of therapy, solitude or communal living with the other residents, even if confined to a bed.
-About the project the jury states as follow: The concept, with its clear overall landscape formation, sympathetic architecture and playfulness, has made an impression on the jury.
+Their spacious home gives the opportunity of therapy, solitude, or communal living with the other residents, even if confined to a bed.
+About the project, the jury states as follow: The concept, with its clear overall landscape formation, sympathetic architecture, and playfulness, has made an impression on the jury.
 The plan provides with its simplicity a very good point of departure for establishing a functional facility, that responds to the needs of children both with and without disabilities, as well as employees.
 The proposal is fully aligned with the intended ambition of developing a robust project with a high degree of inherent flexibility.